michasng/cm-wizard/README.md

 Improved cardmarket shopping wizard! 🧙‍♂️
 Find the best combination of sellers for cards on your wants lists. 🪄

+This project is inspired by and in part based on [cw-wizard](https://github.com/BenSouchet/cw-wizard).
+Check it out!

+## ⚠️ Important notice ⚠️

+This project is discontinued, because it is no longer possible to skip cardmarket's cloudflare protection by using cookies from another browser.
+I am exploring ways around this, which will be implemented in a re-write of this project.

+## Features

 - Browse your wants lists. ✅
 - Find the best prices. ✅
 - Supports all card games on cardmarket. ⚠️ Currently only Yu-Gi-Oh!.
 - Open Source, MIT Licensed.
 Clean, easy to read code. ✅

-⚠️ Work in progress.
-Not all features are implemented yet. ⚠️

-This project is inspired by and in part based on [cw-wizard](https://github.com/BenSouchet/cw-wizard).
-Check it out!

 ## Installation & Running